akiran703/MultiInputPatientApproach/README.md

 Our approach tackles both of these issues by creating convolutional neural network (CNN) machine learning algorithms that prioritize producing an accurate diagnosis from multiple scans of a single patient.
 These methodologies include:

-1. **Voting system based on individual image predictions** - Implemented in `finalpredictionmodel.py`
+1. **CNN to predict whether COVID-19 was present in individual scans, then grouping these predictions by patient ID** - Implemented in `finalpredictionmodel.py`
 2. **Multi-input CNN that processes multiple images from the same patient** - Implemented in `4input_alexnet.py` and `7input_alexnet.py`

 The approach is tested with the two largest datasets that are currently available in patient-based split.
 A cross-dataset study is presented to show the robustness of the models in a realistic scenario in which data comes from different distributions.